August 21, 2017

 The Clery Act requires the university to disclose campus crime statistics and security information.
 The requirements of the Clery Act are complex and require significant coordination and organization among campus officials, but can be condensed into three primary categories:

 c.
-Information dissemination.
+Information Dissemination.
 The information dissemination mandate requires the university annually publish by October 1 campus crime statistics and policy disclosure statements in one document entitled the Annual Security Report.
 The Annual Security Report includes Clery crime statistics for the three-year period prior to the report and is disseminated to current and prospective students and employees.
-Data identical to that contained in the Annual Security Report must be entered on the university’s survey website before October 1 of each year.
+Data identical to that contained in the Annual Security Report must be entered on the university’s survey website prior to October 1 of each year.
 The Department of Education is charged under the Clery Act with monitoring compliance with the act and for enforcement.

 II.
 Campus Security Authorities